cam39porter/tangle/static-site-generator/blog/1-25-[connection-trumps-protection]/index.md

 I was surprised by their pessimistic view of these kinds of tools — I imagined they would add a lot of value at companies that generate revenue from their knowledge and ideas.
 So, I prodded and asked why they felt this way...

-> "Collaboration and knowledge sharing doesn’t really work in practice.
-It’s just the way it is."
+> Collaboration and knowledge sharing doesn’t really work in practice.
+It’s just the way it is.

 *Why?*

-> "Well, you know, the incentive structure doesn’t support it.
-Employees do not want others knowing what they know in an organization where salaries are structured with a base and revenue-based bonus."
+> Well, you know, the incentive structure doesn’t support it.
+Employees do not want others knowing what they know in an organization where salaries are structured with a base and revenue-based bonus.

 *Hmm.*